New Braunfels Utilities is here to make sure you stay prepared for freezing temperatures.

 - If you drain your pipes, do not forget to turn off the power to your water heater if it is electric and turn of the gas supply line the water heater if it is a gas appliance.

 Extremely cold winter weather can affect your service and may result in increased energy bills.
-Knowing what to expect during these events can help you conserve energy and stay ahead of higher than expected bills.
+You can help reduce your energy use and save money by utilizing these tips:

 Power outages during winter weather events may be caused by two sources; controlled rotating outages required by ERCOT and weather related outages.